Disclaimers are in Part 1

 She was cut off by the ringing of the doorbell.
 She sighed softly.
-"I guess that would be him," she surmised as she went to answer the door.
+"I guess that would be her," she surmised as she went to answer the door.

-"Mitch, you are becoming obsessive," Isabelle told the young man when her walked through he door.
+"Lilli, you are becoming obsessive," Isabelle told the young woman when she walked through he door.

-Mitch was taken aback.
-"Well, gee, don't I at least get a hello?"
+Lilli was taken aback.
+"Obsessive?
+What's wrong with coming to see my big sister?
+Don't I at least get a hello?"

 "Well, I decided to take the day off, because I needed a break.
 I went for a drive."